Vl4d1s/Vl4d1s/README.md

 Currently, I am immersed in Full Stack Web Developing at Wix DevTools.
 We build products which make the frontend engineers at Wix more productive using the cutting edge technologies like: ES6, Node.js, React.js, AWS (Lambdas, S3, DynamoDB etc...), SQL and much more.

-Please feel free to connect through this profile, via email or telephone:
+Please feel free to connect through this profile, via email or telephone: <br/>
-📧 vladismarkin@gmail.com
+📧 vladismarkin@gmail.com <br/>
 ☎ 0526256397

-My LinkedIn page:
+My LinkedIn page:<br/>
 💻 https://www.linkedin.com/in/vladismarkin/

 ---